vjoel/tupelo/README.md

 Specialized clients:

-* archiver -- dumps tuplespace state to clients joining the system later than t=0
+* archiver -- dumps tuplespace state to clients joining the system later than t=0; at least one archiver is required, unless all clients start at t=0.

 * tup -- command line shell for accessing (and creating) tuplespaces